Project roles at Deeson.

 An Agile Coach supports projects with detailed knowledge and experience of agile and DSDM.
 They act as external consultants to review project teams' behaviours and practices, and help to identify weaknesses in a process or approach on a project.

 Formal recognition in this role can be achieved through certification from DSDM.

 Developing skills and demonstrating ability as both Agile Coach and Delivery Lead will grow the experience required for those wanting to work towards taking on the responsibilities of a Project Lead.

-- Providing detailed knowledge and experience of our Agile process, identifying where process is not being followed and supporting and encouraging its use.
+- Providing detailed knowledge and experience of our agile process, identifying where a process is not being followed and supporting and encouraging its use.

 - Building DSDM capability within the teams at all levels.